xiekunyu/raingad-im-php/README.en.md

 ```
 or

 - 【Recommended】Download the full source code and put it on your own server.
-Take a look at the 'distribution on the right' at the top of the gitee project home page and download the latest release in the distribution.
+Take a look at the  [（releases）](https://gitee.com/raingad/im-instant-chat/releases) at the top of the gitee project home page and download the latest release in the distribution.

 #### Start installation
 1. Create a website by pointing the site's running directory to the 'public' directory in the project root.